-For MSPs with retail clients, the recent spate of ransomware attacks making headlines highlights both their own vulnerabilities and the unique risks in the retail industry, given the large amount of payment and consumer data moving around.
+For MSPs with retail clients, the increase in ransomware attacks making headlines highlights both their own vulnerabilities and the unique risks in the retail industry, given the large amount of payment and consumer data moving around.
 So, how can MSPs help these clients remain secure and respond appropriately when there’s a breach?
 There are a few best practices that can help.

 Retail clients should have a data breach plan.
 When a breach occurs, time is of the essence, both in stopping the attack and alerting customers.
 Therefore, retailers should have a detailed plan outlining stakeholder responsibilities, attack mitigation strategies, how to recover and restore data, manage the event, report the breach to the public, and notify customers whose data may have been compromised.
 Additionally, they must identify key personnel in IT, legal, risk compliance, marketing, and other divisions involved in the response.
 Establishing a plan before a data breach will save time and avoid confusion when an actual attack occurs.

 Provide robust backup and data recovery services.
-A ransomware attack can go from inconvenient to critical if the retailer is unable to recover its data.
-Make sure that retail clients frequently back up the data in their network and have a recovery plan in place that includes regular testing to ensure that it works.
+A ransomware attack can go from inconvenient to critical if the retailer cannot recover its data.
+Make sure that retail clients frequently back up the data in their network and have a recovery plan that includes regular testing to ensure it works.

 Help clients with post-attack forensics.
 Any breach (or breach attempt) should be thoroughly investigated and documented.
 This process will help retailers provide information to their customers, regulators, or other parties and help adjust the response plan for future incidents.
 MSPs can also help connect retail clients with forensic specialists to assist with investigations.

-Provide guidance to retailers for managing, storing, and deleting data.
-While retailers have gotten better at collecting consumer data, they don’t always follow best practices when storing it or even determining what data they need to keep.
+Guide retailers on managing, storing and deleting data.
+While retailers have gotten better at collecting consumer data, they don’t always follow best practices when storing it or determining what data they need to keep.
 Retailers that have been in business for decades may have sensitive customer data stored in legacy systems that don’t meet current security standards.
 MSPs can help those clients remain secure by mapping current data, evaluating what’s necessary to retain, and ensuring the data is properly protected.
-Try to minimize the amount of customer data that is stored to the bare minimum.
+Try to minimize the amount of stored customer data to the bare minimum.
 The less data in the system, the less damage a breach will cause.

 Help clients with partner due diligence.
 Retailers also frequently utilize third-party providers for payments, customer relationship management, and other services that could create vulnerabilities.
-Make sure retailers do their due diligence to ensure these vendors and partners are compliant with industry security standards, too.
+Make sure retailers do their due diligence to ensure these vendors and partners are also compliant with industry security standards.

-As retailers open their doors again, they need to remain vigilant regarding the rapidly increasing number of cyberattacks they face.
-MSPs can provide critical services and assistance when it comes to protecting data and responding to breaches when they occur.
+Now that retail is in full swing, they need to remain vigilant regarding the rapidly increasing number of cyberattacks they face.
+MSPs can provide critical services and assistance in protecting data and responding to breaches when they occur.